upyesp/upyesp.org/content/posts/alias-ipaddress.md

 ---
-title: "Use An Alias To Quickly Find Your IP Address"
+title: "Use An Alias To Quickly Find Your IP Address - Windows & Linux"
 description: How to create an Alias as a quick & easy way to retrieve your IP address, in Linux and Windows.
 date: 2022-03-31T11:37:01+00:00
 draft: false